 The fund's purpose is to build the capacity of the youth and play sector so it's more sustainable and fill gaps in services across the city.
 While the fund originally offered grants to individual organisations and partnerships, the new focus from April 2021 is on partnership working only.

 Quartet Community Foundation has redesigned and reopened the Youth Sector Support Fund for partnership grant applications in three areas of Bristol: East Central, North, and South.

 The deadline for Expressions of Interest (which must be submitted before an application) is Friday 7 May 2021, but you need to establish contact with Quartet Community Foundation before this date to discuss your funding proposal and eligibility.
 Click here for full details.

 Voscur is working with Quartet Community Foundation to offer individual and group support to applicants and grant winners, making sure applications and funding plans are as sustainable and realistic as possible.
 Voscur delivers this support through telephone calls, surgeries, workshops and a conference.

-Previous activities to help funding applicants are outlined below.
+Previous activities to help funding applicants with the Youth Sector Support Fund are outlined below.

 Sustaining the CYP Sector - online conference:

 Our online conference was split into a series of four sessions, making it easier for you to work around other commitments.
 The conference was free to attend if you're part of a VCSE organisation working with children and young people, whether you're a staff member, volunteer or trustee:

 Receive one-to-one support before, during, and after applying for the YSSF, and ask us your questions.
 Once an application is submitted, it can show issues about an organisation’s structure, aims or budgeting that need to be addressed.
 Some organisations may need extra support to rethink the way they work day-to-day, or to ensure a grant would directly benefit service users.